MionKit/mion/README.md

 `Route response` is send back in the body in a field with the same name as the route.

 The reason for this naming is to future proof the router to be able to accept multiple routes on a single request.
-However this can be changed setting the `routeFieldName` in the router options.

 [Please read full router documentation here! 📗](./packages/router/README.md)